-14. Guarantees

-a.
-Are there any guarantees or warranties for any of the following:

-No Yes Don't know With title deeds Lost

-(i) Electrical work \boxtimes

-(ii) Roofing \boxtimes

-(iii) Central heating \boxtimes

-(iv) National House Building Council (NHBC) \boxtimes

-(v) Damp course \boxtimes

-(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy)

-b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: ☐ Yes ☑ No

-15. Boundaries

-So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: ☐ Yes ☑ No ☐ Don't kr now
+14. Guarante es a.
+Are there any guarantees or warranties for any of the following: (i) Electrical work No (ii) Roofing No (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course Νο (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Νο b. ve answered yes or 'with title deeds', please give details of the work or ns to which the guarantee(s) relate(s): с.
+Are there any outstanding claims under any of the guarantees listed above? Νο If you hav ve answered yes , please give details: 15.
+Boundar ies last 10 ye you are aware, has any boundary of your property been moved in the ears? ve answered yes , please give details: Νο

-16. Notices that affect your property In the past three years have you ever received a notice: 1 a. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☐ No b. that affects your property in some other way? ☐ Yes ☐ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notic or estate agent, including any notices which arrive at any time before of the purchaser of your property.
-I/We eration by the seller(s)/or other authorised body or person e confirm that the information in this form is true and cory/our knowledge and belief.
-Signa ature(s): Date shepherd.co.uk
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? Νο b. that affects your property in some other way?
+No c. that requires you to do any maintenance, repairs or improvements to your property? Νο If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Home Report

-Valuation Report

-Executory Valuation

-Tax Valuations

-Separation Valuation

-Private Sale Valuation

-New Build & Plot Valuation

-Insurance Reinstatement Valuation

-Portfolio Valuation

-Rental Valuation

-Drive By & Desktop Valuation

-Energy Performance Certificate (EPC)

-Level Two Survey & Valuation Report

-Level Two Condition Report

-Expert Witness Report

-Commercial Valuation

-Commercial Agency

-Acquisitions Consultancy

-Commercial Lease Advisory

-Rent Reviews

-Asset Management

-Development Appraisals & Consultancy

-Auctions

-Property Management

-Professional Services

-Licensed Trade & Leisure

-Expert Witness Report

-Rating

-Property Investment

-Public Sector

-PROPERTY & CONSTRUCTION CONSULTANTS

-Quantity Surveying

-Building Surveying

-Project Management

-Dispute Resolution Support Services

-Principal Designer

-Clerk of Works

-Commercial EPC

-Health & Safety Management

-Employer's Agent

-Energy Consultancy

-Housing Partnerships

-Housing Consultancy

-Development Monitoring

-Mediation Services
+Declaration by the seller(s)/or other authorised body or person(s)

+I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.

+Signature(s):

+Date:

+shepherd.co.uk

+Home Report Valuation Report Executory Valuation Tax Valuations Separation Valuation Private Sale Valuation New Build & Plot Valuation New Build & Plot Valuation New Build & Plot Valuation Insurance Reinstatement Valuation Portfolio Valuation Portfolio Valuation Rental Valuation Drive By & Desktop Valuation Energy Performance Certificate (EPC) Level Two Survey & Valuation Report Level Two Condition Report

+Commercial Valuation Commercial Agency Acquisitions Consultancy Commercial Lease Advisory Rent Reviews Asset Management Development Appraisals & Consultancy Auctions Property Management Professional Services Licensed Trade & Leisure Expert Witness Report Rating Property Investment Public Sector

+Quantity Surveying Building Surveying Project Management Dispute Resolution Support Services Principal Designer Clerk of Works Commercial EPC Health & Safety Management Employer's Agent Energy Consultancy Housing Partnerships Housing Consultancy Development Monitoring Mediation Services

-Aberdeen △▲△ 01224 202800
+Aberdeen △ ▲ ▲ 01224 202800

-Ayr △ △ 01292 267987
+Ayr ▲ ▲ 01292 267987